 Anthony Fischer, PhD (Postdoctoral Researcher) Tony earned his PhD at the University of Missouri-St. Louis, where he studied mRNA decay regulation by Pumilio proteins and how this regulation leads to control of ribosome biogenesis.
 He joined the Dougherty lab in fall 2019, with an interest in how novel mutations in the 3′ UTRs of certain genes could be affecting decay rates of mRNAs.
 His hobbies include cooking, beer brewing, his kids, and strength training.

-Elena Minakova, MD, MS (Collaborating Researcher) Elena is a Neonatologist at Saint Louis Children’s Hospital.
+Elena Minakova, MD, MS (Assistant Professor of Pediatrics, Collaborating Researcher) Elena is a Neonatologist at Saint Louis Children’s Hospital.
 She has a neuroscience research background and an MS degree with a specialization in Developmental Neurobiology.
 She is interested in performing mouse autism studies with potential for translational applications.
 In her free time, she enjoys running, skating, and spending as much time as possible with her one year old!

 Claire Weichselbaum (Graduate Student) Claire is a graduate student in the Neuroscience program.
 She is co-mentored by Dr. Dougherty and Dr. John Constantino, conducting translational autism studies in both mouse models and human subjects.
 Outside of lab she enjoys fostering kittens, playing board games, and getting kids excited about science!
 She is currently co-director of the Brain Discovery outreach program.